paulvt/hued/README.md

 execute the scene "Nice office lighting" (see below).

-At 18:00 the "Office lighting during working hours" will become inactive again and the always-valid "All off" rule will take over and start
+At 18:00 the "Office lighting during working hours" will become inactive again and the always-valid "All off" rule will take over and start executing the "All off" event again.

 `events.yml`: